 Consistent Sipping: The KCTE Way

-Once on the mountain, it's crucial to drink small amounts frequently rather than consuming large volumes infrequently.
+Once on the , it's crucial to drink small amounts frequently rather than consuming large volumes infrequently.
 This method helps maintain a steady hydration level without overwhelming your body.
 Keep your water bottle handy, or better yet, use a hydration bladder for easy access and consistent sipping.

 Flavor Your Water